 Situated about 915km from Brisbane - and about 7 hours of drive time into your journey, via the Ouyen Route - this charming rural town sits on the banks of the Murrumbidgee River.

 A splendid place for swimming, fishing, and kayaking, this is also a superb spot for watching the sun set over the gorgeous landscape of Hay Plains.

-One of the best places to stay here is the New Crown Hotel Motel.
+One of the best places to stay here is the Bidgee Motor Inn.
 Located right in the heart of downtown, it places you within easy walking distance of all the best restaurant, bars, and shops in the area.

-For travel-weary road trippers, the New Crown also boasts a very good bar and restaurant onsite.
-With on-site facilities like these, you might find yourself fighting the urge to stay put, despite the hotel's central location!
+The Shear Outback Museum and Hay Gaol Museum are only 5 minutes from the property but with on-site facilities like these, you might find yourself fighting the urge to stay put, despite the hotel's central location!

 Things to see on a road trip from Adelaide to Brisbane

 During your road trip from Adelaide to Brisbane you should take the time to stop off at as many places, landmarks, and attractions as you can.
 Clearly, you won't be able to see everything, but if you get the chance, we recommend you visit the following:

 The Ouyen Route